cshanbo/cshanbo.github.com/index.md

 ### Open-source Projects
+1. I'm one of the developers of [Tensor2tensor](https://github.com/tensorflow/tensor2tensor), state-of-the-art library of deep learning models and datasets designed to make deep learning more accessible and accelerate ML research.
-1. I'm one of the developers of [Nematus](https://github.com/rsennrich/nematus), an open-source Neural Machine Translation System based on [Theano](https://github.com/Theano/Theano).
+2. I'm one of the developers of [Nematus](https://github.com/rsennrich/nematus), an open-source Neural Machine Translation System based on [Theano](https://github.com/Theano/Theano).
-2. I'm one of the developers of [Platoon](https://github.com/mila-udem/platoon), an open-source `Multi-node, Multi-GPU` mini framework for Theano.
+3. I'm one of the developers of [Platoon](https://github.com/mila-udem/platoon), an open-source `Multi-node, Multi-GPU` mini framework for Theano.
-3. I'm one of the developers of [Tensor2tensor](https://github.com/tensorflow/tensor2tensor), state-of-the-art library of deep learning models and datasets designed to make deep learning more accessible and accelerate ML research.

 ### Other Projects
 1. I did my work on [WMT 2018](http://www.statmt.org/wmt18/translation-task.html), EMNLP 2018 THIRD CONFERENCE ON MACHINE TRANSLATION (WMT18).
+    - NEWS!!!
+We ranked 1st in the En->Zh, E<->Ru, En<->Tr news translation task in [WMT 2018](http://matrix.statmt.org/?mode=best) (Alibaba).
 2. I did my work on [CWMT 2017](http://nlp.nju.edu.cn/cwmt2017/evaluation.html), The 13th China Workshop on Machine Translation, and [WMT 2017](http://www.statmt.org/wmt17/translation-task.html), EMNLP 2017 SECOND CONFERENCE ON MACHINE TRANSLATION (WMT17).
     - NEWS!!!
 We ranked 1st in the Chinese to English news translation task in [WMT 2017](http://matrix.statmt.org/?mode=best) (SogouKnowing).
 3. I'm one of the developers of [Statistical Machine Translation](http://nlp.nju.edu.cn/demo/translate) of NLP group, Nanjing University.